 I love spending every minute with my awesome boys.
 But do you know what I don’t like doing?
 Spending time putting away stuff.
 Mostly stuff we can do without.

 That’s right.
 I hate all the clutter.
 I really hate it.
 I have always been pretty liberal about getting rid of things.
-But, now that we have three kids in the house, organization has never been so important.
+But, now that we have three kids in the house, organizing has never been so important.

 It is usually easy just to throw things away or drop off a bunch of junk at Goodwill.
-After reading This article a few years ago, it has made me more mindful about what kind of things we should be dropping off at Goodwill, and which items can actually be recycled.
+After reading This article a few years ago, it has made me more mindful of what kind of things we should be dropping off at Goodwill, and which items can actually be recycled.
 Please don’t drop off broken items and stained clothing off at Goodwill or Salvation Army.
 You are just wasting people’s time and energy that will have to sort out all that junk.
 I have listed which items can be recycled and have also listed some places where these things can go.

-Hopefully this will help you declutter your mind and home, so you can spend more time with your family!
+Hopefully, this will help you declutter your mind and home, so you can spend more time with your family!